 · Please make sure your child has a complete set of spare clothes in their locker.
 Spills at lunch do occur at this age; as well as accidents.

-· Call nurse at 332-3312 or email Laura.Bouwens@Newarkcsd.org when your child will be out of school; follow up with note if you don’t email which I can print
+· Call the nurse at 332-3312 or email Laura.Bouwens@Newarkcsd.org when your child will be out of school; follow up with a note if you don’t email which I can print

-· All tardy and early dismissals require a note for the reason or considered illegal
+· All tardy and early dismissals require a note for the reason to be considered legal absences

-· If you child has medications the doctor has ordered, an adult needs to bring into the nurse’s office to be signed in.
+· If your child has medications the doctor has ordered, an adult needs to bring the medication into the nurse’s office to be signed in.
 Doctor’s orders are required for all medications.

-· Due to allergies of some of our students, suggest bought treats to bring into classrooms for parties and birthdays.
+· Due to allergies of some of our students, we suggest bought treats to bring into classrooms for parties and birthdays.
 If possible avoid peanuts and peanut butter items.
-Labels important for teachers to check to make sure safe for our students with allergies.
+Labels are important for teachers to check to make sure treats are safe for our students with allergies.

-· A responsible adult should accompany on the neighborhood rounds
+· A responsible adult should accompany children on the neighborhood rounds

 · Teach your children to never enter a stranger's home or car